-Star Wars’ most controversial movie is also one of its best.
-If Force Awakens was the sequel trilogy’s New Hope, setting the stage and introducing our new heroes and villains, then Last Jedi is its Empire Strikes Back, boldly shattering audience expectations and delivering the franchise’s biggest emotional gut-punch since 1980.
-Director Rian Johnson weaves a nimble tale of good and evil, as Kylo the tortured princeling and Rey the nameless scavenger struggle with the legacy of the past — bold territory for a franchise that so often seems slavishly tied to the original trilogy.
-(Last Jedi is also the best Mark Hamill has ever been, as Grouchy Old Man Luke grapples with his past triumphs and failures.)
-Not everything here works — you’re forgiven if you tune out during the Canto Bight scenes — but it’s always ambitious, thrilling, and hopeful.
-And isn’t that what Star Wars is all about?
+Star Wars' most controversial movie is also one of its best.
+If Force Awakens was the sequel trilogy's New Hope, setting the stage and introducing our new heroes and villains, then Last Jedi is its Empire Strikes Back, boldly shattering audience expectations and delivering the franchise's biggest emotional gut-punch since 1980.
+Director Rian Johnson weaves a nimble tale of good and evil, as Kylo the tortured princeling and Rey the nameless scavenger struggle with the legacy of the past—bold territory for a franchise that so often seems slavishly tied to the original trilogy.
+Last Jedi is also the best Hamill has ever been, as Grouchy Old Man Luke grapples with his past triumphs and failures.
+Not everything here works (you're forgiven if you tune out during the Canto Bight scenes), but it's always ambitious, thrilling, and hopeful.
+And isn't that what Star Wars is all about?

-The bad: The filmmakers couldn’t have known this would be one of Carrie Fisher’s last on-screen appearances, but it’s still disappointing that they kept Leia unconscious for most of the movie.
-And again, the Canto Bight stuff could’ve been 50 percent shorter. —Devan Coggan
+The bad: The filmmakers couldn't have known this would be one of Fisher's last onscreen appearances, but it's still disappointing that they kept Leia unconscious for most of the movie.
+And again, the Canto Bight stuff could've been 50 percent shorter. —Devan Coggan

 2. Star Wars: Episode IV — A New Hope (1977)

-Even if it didn’t spark the biggest film franchise of all time, even if it didn’t reshape 20th century pop culture, even if this was as big as the galaxy ever got...
-George Lucas’ original Star Wars would still be a masterpiece.
-There’s an almost quaint simplicity to A New Hope’s structure, inspired by the samurai stories and pulpy serials Lucas loved: A farm boy meets a space wizard, who sends him on an epic quest to rescue a princess.
-But what set Star Wars apart from its predecessors (and the many copy-cats that followed) was its heart and sense of wonder — from the first moment Darth Vader came strutting aboard the Tantive IV, to Luke wistfully staring out at the twin sunsets of Tatooine.
-It’s no surprise we’ve spent the last 40-plus years revisiting that galaxy far, far away.
+Even if it didn't spark the biggest film franchise of all time, or reshape 20th-century pop culture, or expand the galaxy any further, Lucas' original Star Wars would still be a masterpiece.
+There's an almost quaint simplicity to A New Hope's structure, inspired by the samurai stories and pulpy serials Lucas loved: A farm boy meets a space wizard, who sends him on an epic quest to rescue a princess.
+But what set Star Wars apart from its predecessors (and the many copy-cats that followed) was its heart and sense of wonder, from the first moment Darth Vader came strutting aboard the Tantive IV to Luke wistfully staring out at the twin sunsets of Tatooine.
+It's no surprise we've spent the last 40-plus years revisiting that galaxy far, far away.

 1. Star Wars: Episode V — The Empire Strikes Back (1980)

-The good: Every scene is a classic scene, every location is an eye-popping location.
-“The Imperial March” is an apex sound-and-fury combination of swaggering John Williams score and gorgeous pre-digital special effects.
+The good: Every scene is a classic, every location an eye-popping one.
+"The Imperial March" is an apex sound-and-fury combination of swaggering John Williams score and gorgeous pre-digital special effects.
 Yoda is funny, which makes his life coaching uniquely quotable.
-Fisher saying “I’d rather kiss a wookie” is exactly as awesome as Ford saying “I know.”
-As Lando Calrissian, Billy Dee Williams is so groovy that he practically restarts the movie.
+Fisher saying "I'd rather kiss a wookie" is exactly as awesome as Ford saying "I know."
+Billy Dee Williams as Lando Calrissian is so groovy that he practically restarts the movie.
 Also, always: Boba Fett (Jeremy Bulloch).

 The bad: Is Luke's screechy "Noooooooo!!!!!" accidentally funny or purposefully embarrassing?
 Viewers will debate this mystery until the end of time. —Darren Franich